-A foreign object in the ear can cause pain and hearing loss.
+A foreign object in the ear can cause pain, infection and hearing loss.
 Usually you know if an object is stuck in your ear, but small children may not be aware of it.

-If an object becomes lodged in the ear, follow these steps:
+If an object becomes lodged in the ear:

-- Don't probe the ear with a tool.
-Don't attempt to remove the foreign object by probing with a cotton swab, matchstick or any other tool.
-To do so is to risk pushing the object farther into the ear and damaging the fragile structures of the middle ear.
+- Don't probe the ear with a tool such as a cotton swab or matchstick.
+You risk pushing the object farther in and damaging the ear.

 - Remove the object if possible.
 If the object is clearly visible, pliable and can be grasped easily with tweezers, gently remove it.